 From ski flowers to real flowers, Vail village that sits at the foot of Vail Mountain has some pretty blooms as well.
 Well maintained baskets of summer flowers adorn the streets of the village.
 Strolling through Vail village, you might think you are in Switzerland or somewhere in the Alps- that is because Pete Siebert and Earl Eaton, the founding fathers of Vail modeled it after ski resorts in Austria.
 The cobbled stone walkways are heated so that the snow does not accumulate!

-I hope you enjoyed these flowers ‘virtually’ at Betty Ford Alpine Gardens and Vail, Colorado.
+I hope you enjoyed these alpine flowers ‘virtually’ at Betty Ford Alpine Gardens and Vail, Colorado.

 You might also like there other top Gardens: Ganna’s Lotus Garden, Butchart Gardens in Victoria, Spring at the Dallas Arboretum, Fall Colors in Fort Worth Japanese Garden, Kirstenbosch Botanical Garden in Cape Town, Flowers Fields in Carlsbad and Lavender fields in Texas